Olsztyn: Bus

 A bus network with 36 bus lines exists, including 6 suburban lines and 2 night-time lines.

 Trolleybus

-In 1939, due to poor economic situation throughout the interwar period and the city's growing population, a trolleybus line began operation, partially replacing the original tram network.
+In 1939, due to the poor economic situation throughout the interwar period and the city's growing population, a trolleybus line began operation, partially replacing the original tram network.
 During the Second World War the cars were mainly driven by women.

 The trolleybus network consisting of 4 lines was decommissioned on 31 July 1971.